How Your Body Fights Weight Loss

 1. Your Metabolism Will Slow Down to Store Fat

-The more you work out or manage your calorie intake to lose weight, the more your metabolism wants to compensate by slowing down to maintain your current weight.
-Metabolic compensation kicks in to preserve and store fat for future energy.
-Some physicians theorize this is because the human body has evolved to value storing fat and energy and to interpret a shortage of calories as sign of distress or famine.
+The more you work out or manage your calorie intake to lose weight, the more your metabolism wants to compensate by slowing down to maintain your current weight, this is called metabolic compensation.
+It kicks in to preserve and store fat for future energy.
+Research shows that this happens because the human body has evolved to value storing fat and energy and to interpret a shortage of calories as sign of distress.

-2. Your Hormones Will Increase Drive to Eat
+2. Your Hormones Will Increase Your Drive to Eat

-More than 400 genes have been linked to obesity and weight gain and they can affect appetite, metabolism, cravings and body-fat distribution.
-The exact degree to which you can be genetically predisposed to weight gain or obesity is unclear, but genes have been associated with difficulty losing weight even as you increase physical activity or low-calorie diets.
-Much like weight management on the whole, addressing a genetic predisposition for obesity is much easier from a preventative standpoint than a reactionary one.
+More than 400 genes have been linked to obesity and weight gain, and they can affect appetite, metabolism, cravings and body-fat distribution.
+It is unclear how much you can be genetically predisposed to weight gain or obesity, but some genes have been associated with difficulty losing weight even as you increase physical activity or low-calorie diets.

-When your body gets sick, it creates antibodies to the illness so that the next time, the immune system is prepared.
-Unfortunately, it reacts in a similar way to weight loss.
-If you’ve lost weight in the past due to exercise or diet changes and attempt those same strategies again to lose weight, your body – again, mainly hormones and metabolism – will adjust to prevent similar damage and you’ll see fewer weight loss results.
+If you’ve lost weight in the past by exercising or changing your diet and try to use those strategies again to lose weight, your body ndash; mainly hormones and metabolism – will adjust to prevent similar damage and you’ll see fewer weight loss results.

-Some scientists subscribe to the idea that your body has a set weight point and all of the above – your metabolism, hormones, brain – will adjust to maintain that weight.
-The theory goes that people can have naturally higher or lower set weights than others and genetics, aging, history of weight loss and other hormonal shifts can all impact your set weight.
-Moreover, set points can rise but very rarely do they lower.
-Similarly, they are much easier to maintain – because your body wants to – than reduce, which is why maintaining a healthy weight is easier than losing weight.
+Some scientists think that your body has a set point weight and your metabolism, hormones and brain will adjust to maintain that weight.
+People may have naturally higher or lower set weights than others; their set points can be impacted by genetics, aging, history of weight loss and hormonal shifts.
+The theory suggests that your set point weight can rise but rarely lower.
+It is easier to maintain your set point weight because your body wants to remain at that point – not lose weight.

-7. Your Weight Loss Might Not Look Like You Were Expecting
+7. Your Weight Loss Might Not Look Like You Expected

-Unfortunately, it’s not always smooth sailing after successful weight loss – especially successful extreme weight loss – either.
-Your body may look different than you were expecting.
-Stretch marks and loose skin are common, and many people deal with the emotional affects of coping with a body that does not look like the ideal they had in mind.
+After successful weight loss, your body may look different than you were expecting.
+Stretch marks and loose skin are common, and many people deal with the emotional effects of coping with a body that doesn’t fit what they pictured

-8. Your Emotional Health Remains Independent of Your Weight
+8. Your Emotional Health Is Independent of Your Weight

-A result of this is the tendency for people to tie happiness and emotional health to weight loss and, when they have successfully lost the weight but remain dissatisfied with other aspects of their life, fall into a cycle of dissatisfaction.
-Guilt at not feeling happy after weight loss can also factor in, as can the temptation to eat to cope with these feelings.
-Moreover, some people can experience an uncertainty about what’s next after losing significant amounts of weight if that’s been their primary goal.
+People often tie happiness and emotional health to weight loss.
+When they have successfully lost weight but remain dissatisfied with other parts of their life, they can fall into a cycle of dissatisfaction.
+Guilt at not feeling happy after weight loss can be a factor, as well as the temptation to eat to cope with these feelings.
+Some people can experience an uncertainty about their next goal is after losing significant amounts of weight.

 What Can Help